whizzml/examples/k-means-minus-two/readme.md

 - dataset: the original dataset appended with fields for cluster membership and distance to centroid

-- anomalies: a list of the anomalous instances
+- anomalies-ds: The ID of a dataset containing the anomalies

 - similarities: a list of the similarity coefficients from each step